Campeonato Nacional III Divisão Feminino

 The Campeonato Nacional III Divisão de Futebol Feminino is the third-highest division of the Portuguese women's football league system.
 It is run by the Portuguese Football Federation and began in 2008.
-The current champions are Braga B, who won their first title in 2022.
+The current champions are Real SC, who won their first title in 2026.

 Competition

 After some years of supporting women football, many teams were formed and supported by FPF.
 In order to have a more competitive level before the first division, the number of teams of the second division was reduced and the third division was formed.
 The inaugural season was in 2021-22.